EliEladElrom/cra-template-must-have-libraries/README.md

 yarn create react-app your-project-name --template must-have-libraries
 ```

-`npx` command installs the most recent stable version of CRA from npm.
+`npx` package runner tool installs the most recent stable version of CRA from npm. (npx comes out of the box with npm 5.2+)

-`--template` parameter points to this template, note that `cra-template-` prefix is omitted.
+`--template` parameter points to this template, note that `cra-template-` prefix will be omitted.

 ## What are React Developer must know libraries and why do I need them?